Core Web Vitals – and How to Improve Them

 Over 0.25Poor

-Before you can improve them, you need to measure them.
-Several free tools — most from Google — show your current scores.
+Before you can improve them, you need to measure them, and several free tools — most from Google — show your current scores.
+Use all three: one for quick checks, one for trends, and one for site-wide monitoring.

 PageSpeed Insights